gitlabhq/gitlabhq/doc/administration/plugins.md

 # Plugins

+**Note:** Instead of writing and supporting your own plugin you can make changes directly to the GitLab source code and contribute it back to the upstream.
+This way we can ensure functionality is preserved across versions and covered by tests.

 **Note:** Plugins must be configured on the filesystem of the GitLab server.
 Only GitLab server administrators will be able to complete these tasks.
 Please explore [system hooks] or [webhooks] as an option if you do not